 Amir Receives Phone Call From King Of Jordan

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani received a phone call today from HM King Abdullah II bin Al Hussein of the Hashemite Kingdom of Jordan.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani received a phone call today from HM King Abdullah II ibn Al Hussein of the Hashemite Kingdom of Jordan.

-During the call, they reviewed the fraternal relations between the two countries, the latest developments in the Gaza Strip and the occupied Palestinian territories, the latest developments in the US plan to end the war, and efforts to achieve a comprehensive ceasefire and protect civilians.
+At the outset of the call, HM the King of Jordan offered his sincere condolences to HH the Amir over the death of three members of the Amiri Diwan in a traffic accident in Sharm El Sheikh, wishing them mercy and a speedy recovery for the injured.

+HM the King of Jordan also thanked HH the Amir for the efforts made to reach a ceasefire agreement in Gaza and the means to ensure its full implementation.

 Legal Disclaimer: